RAILROAD SIGNALS of the U.S.

 Learning the difference between the styles is not difficult, but trying to figure out if a searchlight is a GRS or US&S head, is a little more difficult.
 Hopefully, this primer will answer some of the questions you may have.
 To differentiate the signals I am talking about here, from other signals on the railroad, we often refer to these as wayside signals.

-signals in the United States today are:
+The majority of signals in the United States today are of the following types:

 Semaphores